laboratorybox/labbox_ephys/README.md

 # Labbox-ephys

-Browser-based visualization of ephys data
+Browser-based visualization and processing of ephys data

 ## Installation